 In 2016, I illustrated and co-wrote the children's insect book 'The Little Things that Run the City'.
 It was published by the City of Melbourne and launched at the Melbourne Museum.
 You can read it here!

 Freelance science writing for Bush Heritage Australia.
 I wrote the 36 Species Profiles on the organisation's new website.
 Learn about honey possums, bandicoots and bearded dragons here!

 I studied a Master of Science (with Distinction) at the University of Melbourne.
 I partnered with Bush Heritage, did field work in South Australia, and examined ecological monitoring in the private conservation sector.

 I worked as an entomological research assistant on the insect ecology project 'The Little Things that Run the City'.
 This is a collaboration between RMIT and the City of Melbourne.
-I focused on the Diptera (flies) and Coleoptera (beetles).
+I focused on Diptera (flies) and Coleoptera (beetles).

-In 2010, I went on a brilliant 10 day basket weaving trip to Mapuru, a homeland community in north east Arnhem Land.
+In 2010, I went on a 10 day basket weaving trip to Mapuru, a homeland community in north east Arnhem Land.
 I wrote this article when I returned home.